College tuition in the United States: Growth of college tuition

 "Disproportional inflation" refers to inflation in a particular economic sector that is substantially greater than inflation in general costs of living.

 The following graph shows the inflation rates of general costs of living (for urban consumers; the CPI-U), medical costs (medical costs component of the consumer price index (CPI)), and college and tuition and fees for private four-year colleges (from College Board data) from 1978 to 2008.
 All rates are computed relative to 1978.

 Cost of living increased roughly 3.25-fold during this time; medical costs inflated roughly 6-fold; but college tuition and fees inflation approached 10-fold.
 Another way to say this is that whereas medical costs inflated at twice the rate of cost-of-living, college tuition and fees inflated at four times the rate of cost-of-living inflation.
 Thus, even after controlling for the effects of general inflation, 2008 college tuition and fees posed three times the burden as in 1978.

 Economic and social concerns

 Economic factors

 Most economists believe that the benefits of higher education exceed the costs by a wide margin and that higher education more than pays for itself.

 Social factors

 Besides economic effects of rapidly-increasing debt burdens placed on students, there are social ramifications to higher student debt.
 Several studies demonstrate that students from lower income families are more likely to drop out of college to avoid debt.
 Middle class families are at risk because the increasing cost of college tuition may limit their acquisition of the education that allows them to succeed in their communities.

 Recent reports also indicate an increase in suicides directly attributable to the stress related to distressed and defaulted student loans.
 The adverse mental health impacts on the student population because of economic-induced stress are becoming a social concern.

+Though some universities use a cohort tuition model, many universities raise tuition on current students without proportional increases in financial aid to make up the difference.
+This forces students to decide between taking out more loans or dropping out.